-- 14.1 The Board, through the Human Resources Department, will have in place a written process for the development of documented individual accommodation plans for employees with disabilities. - 14.2 The Board's written process will address: - How the employee requesting accommodation can participate in the development of the individual accommodation plan; - The means by which the employee is assessed on an individual basis; - In an effort to assist in determining if accommodation can be achieved and, if so, how it can be achieved, the Board may request an evaluation by an outside medical or other expert, at the Board's expense; - How the employee can request to have a representative of their bargaining unit, or another workplace representative if the employee is not a member of a bargaining unit, participate in the development of the accommodation plan; - The steps taken to protect the privacy of the employee's personal information; - The frequency with which the individual accommodation plan will be reviewed and updated and how this will be done; - How the reasons for denying an individual accommodation plan will be provided to an employee, if accommodation is denied; - How the Board will ensure that the individual accommodation plan is provided in a format that takes into account the employee's accessibility needs due to disability. - 14.3 The Board will provide individual accommodation plans that: - Include, if requested, any information regarding accessible formats and accommodation supports provided; - Include, if required, individualized workplace emergency response information; and - Identify any other accommodation to be provided.
+- 14.1 The Board, through the Human Resources Department, will have in place a written process for the development of documented individual accommodation plans for employees with disabilities. - 14.2 The Board's written process will address: - How the employee requesting accommodation can participate in the development of the individual accommodation plan. - The means by which the employee is assessed on an individual basis. - Whether the Board requests an evaluation by an outside medical or other expert, at the Board's expense, to assist in determining if accommodations can be achieved and if so, how. - How the employee can request to have a representative of their bargaining unit, or another workplace representative if the employee is not a member of a bargaining unit, participate in the development of the accommodation plan. - The steps taken to protect the privacy of the employee's personal information. - The frequency with which the individual accommodation plan will be reviewed and updated and how this will be done. - How the reasons for denying an individual accommodation plan will be provided to an employee, if accommodation is denied. - How the Board will ensure that the individual accommodation plan is provided in a format that considers the employee's accessibility needs due to disability. - 14.3 The Board will provide individual accommodation plans that: - Include, if requested, any information regarding accessible formats and accommodation supports provided. - Include, if required, individualized workplace emergency response information; and - Identify any other accommodation to be provided.

-15. Return to Work Process
+15. Return-to-Work Process

-This return to work process does not replace or override any other return to work process created as a result of any other statutory compliance, e.g. under the Workplace Safety and Insurance Act.
+This return-to-work process does not replace or override any other return to work process created as a result of any other statutory compliance, e.g., under the Workplace Safety and Insurance Act.

-- 15.1 The Board will develop, put in place and document a return to work process for its employees who have been absent from work due to a disability and require disability-related accommodations in order to return to work. - 15.2 The return to work process will: - Outline the steps the Board will take to facilitate the return to work of employees who were absent because their disability required them to be away from work; - Use documented individual accommodation plans (as in 14.0) as part of the process; and - Ensure that all staff involved in program or course design, delivery and instruction will be provided with accessibility awareness training related to these responsibilities.
+- 15.1 The Board will develop, put in place and document a return-to-work process for its employees who have been absent from work due to a disability and require disability-related accommodations in order to return to work. - 15.2 The return-to-work process will: - Outline the steps the Board will take to facilitate the return to work of employees who were absent because their disability required them to be away from work. - Use documented individual accommodation plans (as in 14.0) as part of the process; and - Ensure that all staff involved in program or course design, delivery and instruction will be provided with accessibility awareness training related to these responsibilities.